Revolut vs Mettle Business: Which Is Better? - Business Expert

 Revolut vs Mettle Customer Reviews and Reputation

-You should weigh user base depth here.
-Revolut Business serves 13+ million UK customers across personal and business accounts.
-Mettle serves a smaller dedicated sole-trader and small-Ltd customer base.
+On scale, the two are not comparable.
+Revolut Business serves 13+ million UK customers across personal and business accounts; Mettle serves a smaller, dedicated sole-trader and small-Ltd base.

-You hear Revolut Business complaints cluster around compliance freezes during onboarding — common fintech pattern where flagged transactions hold accounts for 24-72 hours.
+Revolut complaints, by contrast, cluster around compliance freezes during onboarding, the familiar fintech pattern where a flagged transaction can hold an account for 24-72 hours.

 When your bookkeeper urgently needs a supplier paid on Friday afternoon, both providers’ Faster Payments rails clear in seconds.
 The operational reliability is comparable.